History of Maidstone: Two world wars

 Detling, just to the North of the town and now the home of the Kent Showground, was a Naval Air station during the First World War, and served the Royal Air Force during the Second World War.
 Around 1939, a number of other airfields were developed near the town, including RAF West Malling and RAF Lashenden.
 Maidstone suffered damage from Luftwaffe bombers dumping their loads when unable to reach their primary targets.
 V-1 flying bombs and V-2 rockets also fell in the area.
 On 13 June 1944, the first night of the flying bomb attacks on London, Maidstone was hit by eight shells, nearby Otham by one, and Folkestone twenty-four.
 This shelling from the French coast was the furthest that the German guns ever reached.
 The shelling stopped at 4 am, and the first flying bomb followed minutes later, landing in Swanscombe at 4:18.
+A total of 75 civilians died from enemy action within Maidstone Borough during the war as a whole.

 The headquarters of No 1 Group Royal Observer Corps was situated in Maidstone until the organisation was disbanded in 1995.